US STOCKS-Dow advances as stimulus bill nears finish line | Business

 US STOCKS-Dow advances as stimulus bill nears finish line

-The Dow climbed on Monday, led by stocks poised to benefit the most from an economic rebound as the $1.9 trillion COVID-19 relief bill awaited a final Congressional vote this week, and heavyweight tech-related stocks swung between gains and losses.
+The Dow climbed on Monday, led by stocks poised to benefit the most from an economic rebound as the $1.9 trillion COVID-19 relief bill awaited a final congressional vote this week, but heavyweight tech-related stocks sold off in a big downturn.
 After the legislation won U.S. Senate approval on Saturday, President Joe Biden said he hoped for a quick passage of the revised coronavirus relief package by the Democrat-controlled House of Representatives so he could sign it and send $1,400 direct payments to Americans.

 Prospects of more government spending and faster economic growth have stoked fears of a spike in inflation, sending the benchmark 10-year Treasury yield to near one-year highs.
 U.S. Treasury Secretary Janet Yellen, however, said on Monday the package would fuel a "very strong" U.S. recovery and she did not expect the economy to run too hot because of the increased spending.

-The Dow hit a new record intraday high and was trading above its Feb.
-24 record close.
 In the S&P 500, the financial sector was the biggest boost, hitting a record as higher interest rates and a steeper yield curve helped banks.
 Industrials were right behind, also reaching a record high, while the materials sector neared an all-time peak.
 The technology sector was deepest in the red.
-"This is an ideal traders' market with certain sectors and individual stocks performing better than the wider market, as investors pick and choose individual stocks that will perform better as the economy reopens," said Anthony Denier, chief executive officer of trading platform Webull.
+As bonds yields have moved higher, concerns about equity valuations for growth-oriented stocks and tech stocks specifically have weighed on the Nasdaq relentlessly the last three weeks, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

+Financials, along with restaurant and travel-related stocks that will do well as the economy reopens, have been leading the charge higher, James said.
+"People have been reallocating assets into those sectors.
+It's been coming out of growth-tech to fund that those purchases," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)